 Housed in its own wing, this 3,000-item private collection of paintings, drawings, and decorative arts from the Italian and Northern Renaissance through to the 20th century, was donated to the museum by the Robert Lehman Foundation in 1969.
 It concentrates on paintings of the Early Renaissance and High Renaissance, particularly the Sienese school, and features works by Botticelli and Domenico Veneziano, as well as by Spanish painters like El Greco and Goya.

 The Met's collection of European paintings is relatively small (some 2,200 items) but of world class quality, featuring a significant number of the world's most recognizable paintings.
-It concentrates on Old Masters and nineteenth-century European oil paintings, with a special emphasis on French, Italian and Dutch Realist genre painters, but also includes a wide range of canvases, panels, triptychs and frescoes by Italian, Flemish, Spanish, and British masters, from the 13th to the 19th century.
+It concentrates on Old Masters and nineteenth-century European oil paintings, with a special emphasis on French, Italian and Dutch painters, but also includes a wide range of canvases, panels, triptychs and frescoes by Italian, Flemish, Spanish, and British masters, from the 13th to the 19th century.
 It includes some of the greatest Renaissance paintings from north and south of the Alps.
-This is one of the highest-spending departments of the museum.
-Highlights of the Met's collection of European fine art include:
+This is one of the highest-spending departments of the museum, and its highlights feature some of the world's great portrait paintings and some of the greatest genre paintings of the 17th century.
+The Met's collection of European fine art includes:

 Madonna and Child, by Duccio di Buoninsegna